tuquet/navigo/docs/index.md

 </div>

 ## Tutorials
-For the Automa tutorials, you can go to the [Tutorials section](https://www.automa.site/tutorials).
+For the Navigo tutorials, you can go to the [Tutorials section](https://www.automa.site/tutorials).